SpeechWorks

 SpeechWorks was a company founded in Boston in 1994 by speech recognition pioneer Mike Phillips and Bill O'Farrell.
 The Boston-based company developed and supported speech-related computer software.
 Originally known as Applied Language Technologies, SpeechWorks went public in 2000 and tripled its value.
-ScanSoft (now Nuance Communications) acquired Nuance in 2003, and changed its name to Nuance Communications.
+It was acquired by Scansoft in 2003.
+ScanSoft acquired Nuance in 2005, and changed its name to Nuance Communications.

 The company's main focus was bringing speech recognition solutions to phone systems.
 Carriers and voice portals were able to use these speech-activated services to direct consumer calls, conduct transactions, and obtain information.
 SpeechWorks technology was uniquely suited for these applications because it was the first software that offered a human-sounding voice that asked callers questions which they could verbally answer, allowed callers to interrupt the software before it concluded reciting a list of options, and could learn from previous calls in order to add new vocabulary to its database.

 These services were largely successful: SpeechWorks client Thrifty car rentals used this service to give pricing information to callers, and 90% of surveyed customers who interacted with it expressed that the service either met or exceeded their ease of use expectations.

 SpeechWorks' clients were typically in the financial services, telecommunications, and travel industries, and included FedEx, United Airlines, Amtrak, Thrifty car rentals, and others.
 SpeechWorks also developed “multi-modal” and text-to-speech technology as early as 2001 that enabled people to use spoken commands to navigate cell phones.